elixir-europe/infectious-diseases-toolkit/contribute/editorial-board-guide.md

 3. Select and copy all the content.

-4. Go to the main section were you want to make the new page (attributing-credit, data-analysis, data-communication, data-description, ...), in our example this will be in */showcase/*.
+4. Go to the main section were you want to make the new page (data-analysis, data-communication, data-description, ...), in our example this will be in */showcase/*.
 Click on `Add file` on the right followed up by `Create new file`.
     {% include image.html file="create_new_file_github.png" inline=true alt="Create new file GitHub." %}

 5. Paste the copied content from the template.